 (d) Subsection (b) of this section notwithstanding, the listed value of business personal property included in the City grand list for fiscal year 1996, shall be reduced by 20 percent for fiscal year 1997, and each year thereafter, or the maximum amount authorized under the provision of 32 V.S.A. § 3618(a), whichever is greater, and deleted from the grand list when reduced to zero listed value.

 Notwithstanding any other provisions of this charter or the requirements of the general law of the State of Vermont, the City Council is authorized and empowered to negotiate and execute agreements between the City and taxpayers regarding assessment and taxation of taxable commercial and industrial property located within the City, subject only to requirements of the Vermont Constitution and the limitation that no agreement shall be for a term longer than 10 years.
 Any agreement entered into under this provision shall require approval by four members of the City Council.

 § 13-1506.
 Sales, rooms, meals, and alcoholic beverages tax

-(a) The City Council may impose a tax on those transactions in the City involving sales, rooms, meals, and alcoholic beverages which are subject to taxation by the State of Vermont.
+(a) The City Council may impose a tax on those transactions in the City involving sales, rooms, meals, and alcoholic beverages that are subject to taxation by the State of Vermont.
 The authority of the City Council to impose a tax on these transactions was approved by the voters on November 7, 2006.
-Imposition of any tax by the City Council under this section shall be at the rate or rates specified in 24 V.S.A. § 138, and shall be imposed in accordance with the requirements of 24 V.S.A. § 138(a)(2), (c), and (d).
+Imposition of any tax by the City Council under this section shall be at the rate or rates specified in 24 V.S.A. § 138 and shall be imposed in accordance with the requirements of 24 V.S.A. § 138(a)(2), (c), and (d).